What RCS does

 What we do

-We work with a network of 17 independent local Rape Crisis Centres across Scotland who provide trauma-informed support to more than 6000 survivors annually.
+We work with a network of 16 independent member Rape Crisis Centres across Scotland who provide trauma-informed support to more than 6000 survivors annually.

 We run a national helpline with support and information for anyone affected by sexual violence open daily from 5pm – midnight, 365 days a year.

-We run the National Advocacy Project to support anyone thinking of reporting or engaged in the system to navigate the justice process from start to finish.
+We run the National Advocacy Service to support anyone thinking of reporting or engaged in the system to navigate the justice process from start to finish.

 Our Prevention work takes an evidence-based approach to working with young people in schools and communities across Scotland looking at issues like consent and healthy relationships.